iron-io/docs/mq/reference/api/index.md

 ##### Optional

-* **alerts**: An array of alerts hashes containing required "type", "queue", "trigger", and optional "direction", "snooze" fields.
+* **alerts**: An array of alert hashes containing required "type", "queue", "trigger", and optional "direction", "snooze" fields.
 Maximum number of alerts is 5.
 See [Queue Alerts](/mq/reference/queue_alerts/) to learn more.

 ### Request